pyOpenSci/handbook/organization/employee-onboarding.md

 - Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as needed, depending on the position.
 - [Learn more about how we use Buffer for social posting.](buffer)

----

-## Flexible project-based positions
+## Onboarding for flexible project-based positions

-At pyOpenSci, we value flexibility and autonomy.
-Our flexible roles offer the freedom to set your own schedules, are project-based, and are typically compensated based on the hours worked.
-This means you have the power to manage your work hours, with some overlap with the pyOpenSci core team.
+Our flexible roles are project-based and are typically compensated on an hourly basis.

-Typically, project-based roles involve a time commitment of 5-20 hours on average, with the time commitment sometimes varying from week to week and month to month, depending on the available work.
+Typically, project-based roles involve a weekly time commitment of 5-20 hours, with hours fluctuating based on the available work.

-Unless they are hired as an outside contractor, flexible employees complete onboarding with Community Initiatives and report time using Community Initiatives' Paylocity platform.
+Unless they are hired as an outside contractor, project-based employees complete onboarding with Community Initiatives and report time using Community Initiatives' Paylocity platform.

 **Google Workspace account**
 - We will create a Google Workspace account if there is a clear business need for the role (for example, external communications or another specific role).